401(k) Retirement Calculator

 |---|

-- Roth IRA Contributions: If you have a Roth IRA, you can withdraw your contributions (not earnings) penalty-free at any time.
+- Roth IRA Contributions: If you have a Roth IRA, your contributions (not earnings) can be withdrawn penalty- and tax-free at any time.

-If your contribution % is too high, you’ll hit the $24,500 IRS cap partway through the year.
-Once you hit the cap, your contributions stop — and so does your employer’s match.
-This could cost you hundreds to thousands in missed employer contributions.
+If your contribution % is too high, you’ll hit the 2026 IRS cap partway through the year.
+Once you hit the cap, your contributions stop — and so does your employer’s match for the remaining pay periods.

 How to Use This 401(k) Retirement Calculator

 Our free 401(k) retirement calculator helps you project your balance at retirement using your actual salary, contribution rate, employer match, and expected investment returns.
-Unlike basic calculators, this tool also adjusts for inflation so you can see your future savings in today’s purchasing power — a crucial detail most people miss.
+Unlike basic calculators, this tool adjusts for inflation so you can see your future savings in today’s purchasing power — a crucial detail most calculators omit.
+It also applies the correct 2026 IRS contribution limits automatically based on your age.

 Step-by-Step Instructions